abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 > `abp.libs.datatables.normalizeConfiguration` is a helper function defined by the ABP Framework.
 It simplifies the Datatables configuration by providing conventional default values for missing options.

-* Let's examine what we've done it `Index.js` file.
+* Let's examine what we've done in the `Index.js` file.

 * Firstly, we've defined our `createModal` and `editModal` modals by using the [ABP Modals](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Modals).
-Then, we've created the DataTable and fetch our books by using the dynamic JavaScript proxy function (`bookStore.books.book.getList`) (It sends a request to the **GetListAsync** method that we've defined in the `BookAppService`, under the hook) and display them in the table with id named "BooksTable".
+Then, we've created the DataTable and fetch our books by using the dynamic JavaScript proxy function (`bookStore.books.book.getList`) (It sends a request to the **GetListAsync** method that we've defined in the `BookAppService`, under the hook) and we've shown them in the table with an id named "BooksTable".

-* Now let's run the application and navigates to **/Books** route to see how our Book page looks.
+* Now let's run the application and navigate to **/Books** route to see how our Book page looks.

 ![Demo](./demo.png)

-* Now that our app is working properly, we can continue to development.
+We need to see a page like in the above image.
+Our app is working properly, we can continue to development.

+> If you are stuck in any point, you can examine the [source codes](https://github.com/EngincanV/ABP-Many-to-Many-Relationship-Demo).

-#### View Model Classes and Mapping Configurations
+#### Model Classes and Mapping Configurations

-* Create a folder named **Modals** and add a class named `CategoryViewModel` inside of it.
+Create a folder named **Modals** and add a class named `CategoryViewModel` inside of it.
 We will use this view modal class to determine which categories are selected or not in our Create/Edit modals.

 * **CategoryViewModel.cs**